maarceello/berray/README.md

 # Events

+## Event types

+There are some event types:

+1. local event, non propagating.
+This event is send by a component to its game object.
+The event does not propagate through the scene graph.
+Examples: "propertyChanged"
+2. external event, non propagating.
+This event is send by another game object (for example the parent or the game).
+The event does not propagate through the scene graph.
+Examples: "collide"
+3. event bubbling down the scene graph.
+This event starts at some point in the scene graph and visits the children of the current node.
+The mechanism by which the event is propagated and the cutoff condition depends on the event.
+   Examples: "sceneGraphAdded", "sceneGraphRemoved"
+4. event bubbling up the scene graph.
+This event starts at some point in the scene graph and visits the parents of the current node.
+The mechanism by which the event is propagated and the cutoff condition depends on the event.
+   Examples: "actionPerformed"

 Notes about event parameters:

 The first event parameter is always the game object which fired the event.
 This may be null when the event is global,